-However, is possible that the intention of Tata Chemicals Limited to continue to provide this support may depend on the outcome of the land rates case explained in Note 28(iv) where a contingent liability has been disclosed.
+However, the intention of Tata Chemicals Limited to continue to provide this support may depend on the outcome of the land rates case explained in Note 28 where a contingent liability has been disclosed.
 In the event of the contingent liability crystallising, the company might not have sufficient resources to settle the liability and in this scenario, it is uncertain that Tata Chemicals Limited would provide support to the company.
 However, the group will reassess its intention regarding the continued support of the entity once the outcome of the case is more certain.

-Based on these indications the directors believe that it remains appropriate to prepare the financial statements on a going concern basis.
-However, these circumstances represent a material uncertainty that may cast significant doubt on the company's ability to continue as a going concern and, therefore, to continue realising its assets and discharging its liabilities in the normal course of business.
+Based on these indications the directors believe that it remains appropriate to prepare the financial statements on a going concern basis as they have concluded that the company's financial position means that this is realistic for at least a year from the date of approval of the financial statements (the going concern assessment period).
+However, these circumstances indicate the existence of a material uncertainty related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern and, therefore, that the company may be unable to realise its assets and discharge its liabilities in the normal course of business.
 The financial statements do not include any adjustments that would result from the basis of preparation being inappropriate.